ecj94/thesis/README.md

 ### Ethics, permisson & access
 This study is a systematic review in which journals, articles, and results from articles were units of analyses.
 Thus, no human participants were involved in the study.
-Data will be available to all possible parties through the following Github repository: https://github.com/elisecj94/thesis/tree/development.
-The storage of data Utrecht University will be in accordance with the faculty protocol of the Faculty of Social & Behavioral Sciences.
+Data will be made available to all possible parties through the following Github repository: https://github.com/elisecj94/thesis/tree/development.
+The storage of data at Utrecht University will be in accordance with the faculty protocol of the Faculty of Social & Behavioral Sciences.
 The author is responsible for the publicly available research archive.
-The contact information of the author is:

 ### References